The Best Time to Visit Zion National Park: Month-by-Month Guide

 Be prepared for: Cold water, high runoff, trail closures, variable weather

 Spring is one of Zion’s most visually dramatic seasons.
-Snowmelt fills the Virgin River, creating powerful waterfalls and seeping springs across the canyon walls.
-Temperatures are comfortable for hiking, usually in the 50s–80s °F.
+Snowmelt from higher elevations fills the Virgin River, creating powerful waterfalls and seeping desert springs.
+Temperatures are comfortable for hiking, usually ranging from the 50s to 80s °F.

 But spring also brings the least predictable conditions of the year: